Peliha-ip/The-Cold-Above/README.md

 - Aurorae will appear in any cold biome or in any taiga or mountain variants.
 - Rubies, sapphires, opals, zircons, emeralds, amethyst shards, and quartz can be used as currency with aliens like gloops, slithering cats, somniworms, blobs, hexacrons, hippies, cortexes, déjà-vus, bookworms, orbels, crowneds, cosmollusks, tentrixes, starballoons, and tangleds.
 Aliens can barter rubies, sapphires, zircons, opals, emeralds, amethyst shards, or quartz for special loot.
 The loot might vary according to what was given to an alien.
 Rubies, sapphires, opals, and zircons will give better loot than emeralds, amethyst shards, or quartz.
 - Ice portals are now possible, and each portal can send you to a random cosmic dimension.
 Throwing a crocus in the ice portal will lead you to the crocus dimension.
 Throwing a phlox will lead you to the phlox dimension.
 Throwing a book will lead you to the storybook dimension.
 If none of the mentioned items are thrown, the cosmic dimensions will be random.
 - A zombie or a drowned in powdered snow will transform into a frostbitten.
-Husks will transform into normal zombies before transforming into frostbittens.
+Husks will first transform into normal zombies before becoming frostbittens.
 Frostbittens can turn into drowneds if they're submerged for too long.
 - Placing a ring of blue ice by 4x4 and placing stardust clumps on each block of blue ice will generate an ice portal, which allows the player to travel in space.
 - Placing maple syrup and a stick on a snow block will turn the syrup and the stick into maple taffy.
 The snow block will take 15 seconds to turn the maple syrup and the stick into maple taffy.
 Eating the maple taffy will turn it back into a stick.
 - Yetis are attracted to mints.
 It's also with mints that you breed yetis.
-Shearing yetis will give the player yeti fur, a material that can be added to any armor (including horse, nautilus, or wolf armor) for insulation without sacrificing durability or armor points with leather.
-Insulated boots of any tier allow players to walk on powdered snow, making leather boots in the mid to late game less of a burden.
+Shearing yetis gives the player yeti fur, a material that can be added to any armor (including horse, nautilus, or wolf armor) for insulation without sacrificing durability or armor points compared to leather.
+Insulated boots of any tier allow players to walk on powdered snow, making leather boots less of a burden in the mid to late game.
 - Renaming a Smilodon "Diego" will change its model to the famous character from Ice Age.
 - Suspicious snow can often have smilodon husks and woolly rhinoceros husks as loot.
 - Penguins will make boats faster.